-Not only is lending market becoming more flexible, but the entire financial market is becoming more competitive.
-With so many different companies, banks and lenders, the necessity to find a way to attract more customers has become a norm for everyone in the business.
+The lending market is becoming more flexible, but the entire financial market is becoming more competitive.
+With so many different companies, banks, and lenders, the necessity to find a way to attract more customers has become a norm for everyone in the business.

 One of the benefits that credit cards give you is the price protection feature.
 Even though it can come in handy in many situations, people don’t use it enough.
 And with the recent removal and decrease of these benefits, the question remains for how long we will be able to use them.

 One thing is for sure ‒ if you have never used price protection, read this article to find out how you can do it most effectively.

 Credit card companies are known for offering many benefits to cardholders.
 Price protection is one of the less well-known benefits that can turn you into a real shopping machine.

 In a nutshell, credit card price protection refunds you the difference in price between the item you bought and the same item with a lower price.
 However, there is a catch.
 To use this benefit, you have to find the same item (same manufacturer and model) within a certain time period.